jeremylenz/busrate/README.md

 ## Live demo

-If you don't want to run the app locally, there is a live demo available at http://busrate.herokuapp.com  _*(Please see the note below about HTTPS)_
+If you don't want to run the app locally, there is a live demo available at http://busrate.herokuapp.com.
+Please note, since it's hosted on Heroku it may take several seconds to "wake up" the app the first time you navigate to it.  _*(Please see the note below about HTTPS)_

 ## Getting started